 - Assignments and private and/or group critiques of your work

-- A teaching assistant if the class is on the larger
+- A teaching assistant if the class is on the larger side.

 - You’ll learn A LOT

-How to find a workshop
+How to Find a Good Workshop

-- Two organizations rise to the top in terms of reputation and prestige and boast an impressive roster of guest instructors.
+Two organizations rise to the top in terms of reputation and prestige and boast an impressive roster of guest instructors.
 They are the Santa Fe Photographic Workshops in New Mexico and the Maine Media Workshops + College in Rockport.
-These institutions attract students from around the world and offer a wide array of classes for all skill levels (a few advanced classes may require a portfolio review).
-Both offer lodging and meal plans for week-long sessions.
-The Maine Media workshops close from November thru January.
-Santa Fe is best known for its spring and summer sessions but it is open year round.
+These institutions attract students from around the world and offer classes for all skill levels (a few advanced classes may require a portfolio review) and varying lengths of time.

-- Google “Photographic Workshops in [name of your city], but make sure to do some research before enrolling.
+Google “Photography Workshops in [name of your city], but make sure to do some research before enrolling.
 Ask your friends, check Yelp and other review sites to assess the quality of the programs and make sure to look at the lead photographer’s website portfolio before you confirm.
 No use learning from someone whose images don’t impress.